 To combat social isolation, we’re connecting members and volunteers to create buddy groups of 3-4 people who will check on each other and call as often as needed.
 We also plan to set up some regular zoom calls for people with shared interests or who live in the same area.
 We’re accepting new members and new volunteers, so we encourage everyone to get involved.

-Our Whittier Kids team is excited to re-open to serve families with first responders, frontline medical workers, childcare workers, and grocery workers, and who need free care.
+During the school year, our Whittier Kids team re-opened to serve families with first responders, frontline medical workers, childcare workers, and grocery workers who needed free care.
 Staff has worked hard on schedules that involve more time outside, fun activities that still allow distancing, and interactive group games that don’t involve touching.
-They follow all Seattle – King County Public Health guidance on reducing the spread of COVID-19 for child care centers, taking lots of precautions, and doing A LOT of extra cleaning and disinfecting!
-But they are up to the challenge–the art closet is full, they have over 100 library books on hand, and their outdoor equipment cart is ready to roll!
+They followed all Seattle – King County Public Health guidance on reducing the spread of COVID-19 for child care centers, took lots of precautions, and did A LOT of extra cleaning and disinfecting!
+But were are up to the challenge–they filled the art closet, had over 100 library books on hand, and their outdoor equipment cart was ready to roll!